 - Efficient communication resource: Teams will conveniently allow members to access boards and schedules, whether internal or external members.

 - It’s hard to keep track of your time and expenditures.

 - The interface is messy, disorganized, and frustrating for certain people.

 - The smartphone app is restrictive.
 Especially the iOS app is slow to upgrade.

-ProofHub has a wide variety of features for any small to medium and large team to run a project.
+ProofHub has a wide variety of features for any small to the medium and large team to run a project.
 It includes schedule management, goals; Gantt maps, time monitoring, alerts, notes, a calendar, and in-app chat.
 The task management tools in ProofHub are incredibly effective.

-- Unlike in the Trello app, ProofHub enables customers to create customized roles and set accessibility thresholds for their team and clients.
+- Unlike the Trello app, ProofHub enables customers to create customized roles and set accessibility thresholds for their team and clients.